Spring is a great time to make the transition to veganism.

 I took the time to research different foods and meals that were not only meatless but, were delicious and fulfilling, too.

 It’s been a little over a year and a half since I became vegan.
-I’m so appreciative of the journey I took to get to this point, as I believe it’s been beneficial with helping me maintain this lifestyle.
+I’m so appreciative of the journey I took to get to this point, as I believe it’s been beneficial in helping me maintain this lifestyle.

 If being a vegan is something you’ve been wanting to try rather for ethical or health reasons, but have no idea how to go about starting the lifestyle, continue reading for tips on how to make the transition.